pretix/pretix-docs/docs/guides/pretixscan/android.md

 This means that the next time you return to the home screen and attempt to open the settings, the app will require you to enter the PIN.
 You also have the option to protect other functions with the same PIN: statistics, switching between events, as well as switching between entrance and exit scanning mode.

+### Letting attendees scan their own tickets

+If you want to let your attendees scan their own tickets, you should use **kiosk mode**.
+Kiosk mode hides the top bar on pretixSCAN's main screen.
+This makes it impossible for users to access the settings, change the event, search for user data, or trigger a synchronization with the server.

+In order to enable kiosk mode, lock the settings behind a PIN as described under [Locking the settings](#locking-the-settings).
+While you are in the "PIN protection" submenu, check the box next to "Kiosk mode".
+Once you return to the main screen, pretixSCAN will not display the menu bar at the top anymore.

+Use the [App pinning](https://support.google.com/android/answer/9455138?hl=en) feature of Android or your preferred solution to prevent users from leaving the app.

+In order to leave kiosk mode and display the menu bar again, you need a QR code of your PIN Open [our QR code generator](https://qr.pretix.dev/) and enter your PIN.
+Alternatively, you can use any QR code generator of your choice.
+Use pretixSCAN to scan the resulting QR code.
+The app will now display the top bar once again, allowing you to access the settings.

 ### Offline scanning